dwyl/who/BUILDIT.md

 ## 1.6 Update Tests

-At this point we have made a few changes that mean our automated test suite will no longer pass ...
+At this point we have made a few changes that mean our automated test suite will no longer pass ... <br />
-Run the tests in your command line with the following command:
+Run the tests in your terminal:

 ```sh
 mix test